-The PHA has adopted HUD's established criteria for what constitutes a "substantial difference" in cases where UIV income data differs from tenant-provided and/or other verified income information.
+The PHA has adopted HUD's established criteria for what constitutes a "substantial difference" in cases where UIV income data differs from resident-provided and/or other verified income information.
 HUD defines a "substantial difference" as one that is \$200 or more (per family member) per month.

-UIV may alleviate the need for third-party verification when there is not a substantial difference between UIV and applicant/tenant-reported income (either pay stubs or what the applicant/tenant claims on the data collection sheet/recertification form).
+UIV may alleviate the need for third-party verification when there is not a substantial difference between UIV and applicant/resident-reported income (either pay stubs or what the applicant/resident claims on the data collection sheet/recertification form).

-In cases where UIV income data is NOT substantially different than tenant-reported income, PHAs will follow guidelines below:
+In cases where UIV income data is NOT substantially different than resident-reported income, PHAs will follow guidelines below:

-If UIV income data is more than current tenant-provided documentation the PHA will use UIV income data to calculate anticipated annual income unless the tenant provides the PHA with documentation of a change in circumstances (e.g. change in employment, reduction in hours, etc.) Upon receipt of acceptable tenant-provided documentation of a change in circumstances the PHA will use tenant-provided documents to calculate anticipated annual income.
+- When UIV income data is more than current resident-provided documentation, the PHA will use UIV income data to calculate anticipated annual income.
+This occurs only when the resident provides the PHA with documentation of a change in circumstances (e.g. change in employment, reduction in hours, etc.) - Upon receipt of acceptable resident-provided documentation of a change in circumstances, the PHA will use resident-provided documents to calculate anticipated annual income.